apache/druid/docs/development/extensions-core/kinesis-ingestion.md

 look for credentials set in environment variables, via [Web Identity Token](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_oidc.html), in the default profile configuration file, and from the EC2 instance profile provider (in this order).

+To use the Kinesis indexing service, the IAM user must belong to a role with the `ListShards` permission.

 ### Getting Supervisor Status Report

 `GET /druid/indexer/v1/supervisor/<supervisorId>/status` returns a snapshot report of the current state of the tasks